 How Pranic healing can help in PCOD?

-As per our pranic healing practitioner Priya Ananth, The pranic healing practitioner will typically work on a person suffering from PCOD by regulating the function of the sacral, ajna and sometimes even the throat chakras through methods like breathing exercises, meditation, relaxation techniques.
+As per our pranic healing healer, the healer will typically work on a person suffering from PCOD by regulating the function of the sacral, ajna and sometimes even the throat chakras through methods like breathing exercises, meditation, relaxation techniques.
 Certain diet and exercise regime is also recommended by the practitioner.
 The chakra functions are supported at multiple levels both physically and physiologically.

 Pranic psychotherapy is also done for better results.
 By working on one chakra, we also affect the entire chakra system’s balance emotionally, and spiritually.